Yoguti/Ace/README.md

 # Aviator Desktop Assistant (ACE)

-A desktop assistant with a unique aviator theme.
-It provides useful features like file encryption, file management, and process termination, all accessible through a simple interface.
+A desktop pet aviator!
+Ace provides useful features like file encryption, file management, and process termination, all accessible through a simple and unique user interface.

 ## Features